Introduction to Smaller Church Monuments

 The monument as a scroll, landscape and portrait format.

-Return of the Gothic monument, mid-19th Century.
+Return of the Gothic panel, mid-19th Century.

-The end of the 19th Century brought something else back which had mostly disappeared since the 18th Century – the use of coloured marbles and alabaster.
+The end of the 19th Century brought something else back which had mostly disappeared since the 18th Century - the widespread use of coloured marbles and alabaster.
 Art nouveau and Arts and Crafts memorials appear in the 1890s through to the late 1900s, with a brief revival after World War 1, with rather more of combinations of the coloured stone and gilding than much carving per se.
 The large number of memorials to garrisons and groups of soldiers who perished in WW1 include some with cast bronze designs, of wreaths, small figures of Britannia and Peace, and Garrison coats of arms.

 Early 20th Century and the revival of the coloured monument.